Philosophy of Mr. Simmel. Georg Simmel: biography and creative path. Social function of money

 Cultural theory of G. Simmel

 The conclusions from the cultural-philosophical concept for Simmel are pessimism and deep individualism.
 Despair from a failed life gave rise to internal discord.
-Pessimism applies to religion as well.
-Ever since religious impulses...
+Pessimism also applies to religion.
+Since religious impulses...

-A holistic view of the artist and a better understanding of his works is possible only if the researcher has a good idea of his life: the artist's work is smoothed out from individual life events...
+A holistic idea of the artist and a better understanding of his works is possible only if the researcher has a good understanding of his life: the artist’s work is smoothed out from individual life events...

 Vladimir Semyonovich Vysotsky was born in Moscow on January 25, 1938 in the family of a military man.
-At the beginning of the Great Patriotic War, he was evacuated to the Orenburg region with his mother, Nina Maksimovna.
-In the summer of 1943 they returned to Moscow...
+At the beginning of the Great Patriotic War, he and his mother, Nina Maksimovna, were evacuated to the Orenburg region.
+In the summer of 1943 they return to Moscow...

-Karl Pavlovich Bryullov - Russian painter and draftsman.
-The artist's work introduced a stream of romanticism and vitality into the painting of Russian classicism.
-Brilliant master of the ceremonial portrait.
-Karl Bryullov was born on December 12 (23), 1799 in St. Petersburg ...
+Karl Pavlovich Bryullov is a Russian painter and draftsman.
+The artist’s work introduced a stream of romanticism and vitality into the painting of Russian classicism.
+A brilliant master of ceremonial portraiture.
+Karl Bryullov was born on December 12 (23), 1799 in St. Petersburg...

-Meunier, Constantin (1831, Etterbeke - 1905, Brussels).
+Meunier, Constantin (Meunier, Constantin; 1831, Etterbeke - 1905, Brussels).
 Belgian sculptor and painter.
-Born in Etterbeek (now part of Brussels) on April 12, 1831.
-Konstantin was the sixth child in the family, he lost his father early...
+Born in Etterbeck (now part of Brussels) on April 12, 1831.
+Konstantin was the sixth child in the family; he lost his father early...

-Philosophical and aesthetic interpretation of S. Dali's work
+Philosophical and aesthetic interpretation of the work of S. Dali

-Salvador Felipe Jacinto Dali was born in the city of Figueres (Catalonia) in the family of a notary.
-Young El Salvador differed from his peers in extravagant antics, megalomania, some mental imbalance ...
+Salvador Felipe Jacinto Dali was born in the city of Figueras (Catalonia) in the family of a notary.
+Young Salvador differed from his peers in his extravagant antics, delusions of grandeur, and some mental instability...

 The life of the German thinker and sociologist was intellectually rich.
-His biography is full of difficulties, but there are many achievements in it.
-His views became widespread and popular during his lifetime, but the greatest demand for Simmel's ideas came in the second half of the 20th century.
+His biography is full of difficulties, but it also has many achievements.
+His views became widespread and popular during his lifetime, but the greatest demand for Simmel’s ideas came in the second half of the 20th century.

 Childhood

-The future philosopher was born in Berlin on March 1, 1858 as a wealthy businessman.
-George's childhood proceeded quite normally, the parents took care of their children, tried to give them a better future.
-The father, a Jew by origin, adopted the Catholic faith, the mother converted to Lutheranism, in which the children were baptized, including George.
-Until the age of 16, the boy studied well at school, demonstrated success in mastering mathematics and history.
-It seemed that the typical fate of a merchant awaits him, but in 1874 Simmel's father dies, and Georg's life changes.
+The future philosopher was born in Berlin on March 1, 1858 into a wealthy businessman.
+Georg's childhood was quite normal, his parents took care of their children and tried to give them a better future.
+The father, a Jew by birth, accepted the Catholic faith, the mother converted to Lutheranism, in which the children, including George, were baptized.
+Until the age of 16, the boy studied well at school and demonstrated success in mastering mathematics and history.
+It seemed that a typical fate of a businessman awaited him, but in 1874 Simmel’s father died, and Georg’s life changed.
 The mother cannot support her son, and a family friend becomes his guardian.
-He finances the education of the young man and sponsors his admission to the University of Berlin at the Faculty of Philosophy.
+He finances the young man's education and sponsors his admission to the Faculty of Philosophy at the University of Berlin.

 Study and formation of views

 At the university, Simmel studied with the outstanding thinkers of his time: Lazarus, Mommsen, Steinthal, Bastian.
-Already in university times, he clearly demonstrates his dialectical mindset, which later philosophers such as Pitirim Sorokin, Max Weber and But then the main life collision is outlined, which will complicate the lives of many people in Europe at that time.
-Georg Simmel was no exception, whose biography was very difficult because of his nationality.
-At the end of the course of study at the university, the philosopher tries to defend his doctoral dissertation, but he is refused.
+Already in his university days, he clearly demonstrates his dialectical mindset, which would later be noted by such philosophers as Pitirim Sorokin, Max Weber and But then the main life collision is outlined, which will complicate the lives of many people in Europe during that period.
+Georg Simmel was no exception, whose biography was greatly complicated due to his nationality.
+After completing his university course, the philosopher tries to defend his doctoral dissertation, but is rejected.
 The reason is not directly stated.
-But in Berlin at that time, anti-Semitic sentiments reigned and, despite the fact that he was a Catholic by religion, he did not manage to hide his Jewish nationality.
-He had a pronounced Jewish appearance, and this subsequently hindered him more than once in life.
-After some time, thanks to perseverance and perseverance, George managed to get a degree, but this did not open the desired doors for him.
+But in Berlin at that time anti-Semitic sentiments reigned and, despite the fact that he was a Catholic by religion, he was unable to hide his Jewish nationality.
+He had a distinctly Jewish appearance, and this would later hinder him more than once in his life.
+After some time, thanks to perseverance and perseverance, Georg managed to obtain an academic degree, but this did not open the doors he wanted.

 The difficult life of a German philosopher

-After graduating from the university, Simmel is looking for a teaching position, but he is not given a permanent job, again because of personal data.
-He gets the position of Privatdozent, which does not bring a guaranteed income, but consists entirely of student contributions.
-Therefore, Simmel lectures a lot and writes a large number of articles that are addressed not only to the academic environment, but also to the general public.
-He was an excellent speaker, his lectures were characterized by breadth, original approach and interesting delivery.
-Simmel's lectures were energetic, he had the ability to captivate the audience, thinking aloud on a variety of topics.
-He was a constant success with students and local intelligentsia, for 15 years of work in this position, he won a certain fame and made friends with significant thinkers in his environment, for example, with Max Weber.
-But for a long time the scientific community did not seriously recognize the philosopher; sociology had not yet won the status of a fundamental discipline at that time.
-The Berlin circle of scientists laughed at the original thinking scientist, and it hurt him.
-Although he continued to work with perseverance: to reflect, write articles, lecture.
+After graduating from university, Simmel is looking for a teaching position, but he is not given a permanent job, again because of his personal data.
+He receives the position of private assistant professor, which does not bring a guaranteed income, but is entirely made up of student contributions.
+Therefore, Simmel gives a lot of lectures and writes a large number of articles that are addressed not only to the academic environment, but also to the general public.
+He was an excellent speaker, his lectures were characterized by breadth, original approach and interesting presentation.
+Simmel's lectures were energetic; he knew how to captivate his audience by thinking aloud on a wide variety of topics.
+He was a constant success with students and the local intelligentsia, and during his 15 years in this position he gained a certain fame and friendship with significant thinkers in his circle, for example, with Max Weber.
+But for a long time the philosopher was not seriously recognized by the scientific community; sociology had not yet gained the status of a fundamental discipline.
+The Berlin circle of scientists laughed at the original scientist-thinker, and this hurt him.
+Although he continued to work persistently: reflect, write articles, give lectures.

-In 1900, however, he received official recognition, he was awarded the title of honorary professor, but still he did not achieve the desired status.
-It was not until 1914 that he finally became an academic professor.
-By this time, he already had more than 200 scientific and popular science publications.
-But he does not receive a position at his native university in Berlin, but in provincial Strasbourg, which was the source of his experiences until the end of his life.
+In 1900, however, he received official recognition, he was awarded the title of honorary professor, but he still did not achieve the desired status.
+Only in 1914 did he finally become an academic professor.
+By this time he already had more than 200 scientific and popular science publications.
+But he receives a position not at his native university in Berlin, but in provincial Strasbourg, which was the source of his worries until the end of his life.
 He did not get along with the local scientific elite, and in the last years of his life he felt loneliness and alienation.

 Ideas about the laws of life

-Georg Simmel differed from his great contemporaries by the absence of a clear belonging to any philosophical movement.
-His path was full of throwing, he thought about many things, finding such objects for philosophical reflection that had not previously interested thinkers.
-The lack of a clear position did not work in favor of Simmel.
+Georg Simmel differed from his great contemporaries in the absence of a clear affiliation with any philosophical movement.
+His path was full of tossing and turning; he thought about many things, finding objects for philosophical reflection that had not previously interested thinkers.
+The lack of a clear position did not work in Simmel's favor.
 This was another reason for the difficulty of integrating the philosopher into the scientific community.
-But precisely because of this breadth of thought, he was able to contribute to the development of several important topics of philosophy at once.
-There are many people in science whose work begins to be appreciated only years later, and such was Georg Simmel.
-The biography of the thinker is full of work and endless reflections.
+But it was precisely thanks to this breadth of thought that he was able to contribute to the development of several important themes in philosophy.
+There are many people in science whose work begins to be appreciated only years later, and that was Georg Simmel.
+The biography of the thinker is full of labor and endless reflection.

-The dissertation of Georg Simmel was dedicated to I. Kant.
-In it, the philosopher tried to comprehend the a priori principles of the social structure.
-The beginning of the thinker's path is also illuminated by the influence of C. Darwin and G. Spencer.
-In line with their concepts, Simmel interpreted the theory of knowledge, revealing the natural and biological foundations of ethics.
-The philosopher saw the existence of a person in society as the central problem of his reflections, therefore he is ranked among the direction with the name "philosophy of life".
-He connects knowledge with the concept of life and sees its main law in going beyond biological limits.
-Human existence cannot be considered outside of its natural conditioning, but it is impossible to reduce everything only to them, since this coarsens the meaning of being.
+Georg Simmel's dissertation was dedicated to I. Kant.
+In it, the philosopher tried to comprehend the a priori principles of social structure.
+The beginning of the thinker's path is also illuminated by the influence of Charles Darwin and G. Spencer.
+In line with their concepts, Simmel interpreted the theory of knowledge, identifying the natural and biological foundations of ethics.
+The philosopher saw the existence of man in society as the central problem of his thoughts, which is why he is considered to be a movement called “philosophy of life.”
+He connects cognition with the concept of life and sees its main law in going beyond biological limits.
+Human existence cannot be considered outside of its natural conditioning, but it is impossible to reduce everything only to them, since this coarsens the meaning of existence.

 Georg Simmel

-In Berlin, Simmel, together with like-minded people, among whom were M. Weber and F. Tennis, organized the German Society of Sociologists.
-He actively thought about the object, subject and structure of the new science, formulated the principles of social organization.
-Describing the society, Georg Simmel, presented as the result of the contacts of many people.
-At the same time, he brought out the main features of the social structure.
-Among them are such as the number of participants in the interaction (there can be no less than three), the relationship between them, the highest form of which is cohesion, and it is he who introduces this term into scientific circulation, which denotes the sphere of communication, which the participants define as their own.
-He calls money and socialized intellect the most important social forces.
-Simmel creates a classification of forms of social existence, which is based on the degree of proximity or remoteness from the "stream of life".
-Life, on the other hand, is presented to the philosopher as a chain of experiences that are conditioned both by biology and culture.
+In Berlin, Simmel, together with like-minded people, including M. Weber and F. Tönnies, organized the German Society of Sociologists.
+He actively thought about the object, subject and structure of the new science, and formulated the principles of social structure.
+Describing society, Georg Simmel imagined it as the result of contacts of many people.
+At the same time, he deduced the main features of the social structure.
+Among them are the number of participants in the interaction (there cannot be less than three), the relationship between them, the highest form of which is unity, and it is he who introduces this term into scientific circulation, which denotes the sphere of communication that the participants define as their own.
+He calls money and socialized intelligence the most important social forces.
+Simmel creates a classification of forms of social existence, which is based on the degree of proximity or distance from the “stream of life”.
+Life appears to the philosopher as a chain of experiences that are determined simultaneously by biology and culture.

 Ideas about modern culture

-Society, according to Simmel, is based on hostility.
+Society, according to Simmel, is based on enmity.
 The interaction of people in society always takes the form of struggle.
-Competition, subordination and domination, division of labor - all these are forms of enmity, which inevitably lead to social conflicts.
-Simmel believed that they initiate the formation of new norms and values of society, they are an integral element of the evolution of society.
-The philosopher also identified a number of others, built a typology, described its stages, outlined methods for its settlement.
+Competition, subordination and domination, division of labor - all these are forms of hostility that certainly lead to social conflicts.
+Simmel believed that they initiate the formation of new norms and values of society; they are an integral element of the evolution of society.
+The philosopher also identified a number of others, built a typology, described its stages, and outlined methods for its settlement.

 Fashion concept